SQL Injection - Types, Examples, and Tools

 SQL Injection Vulnerability

-To perform an SQL injection attack, the attacker must first find vulnerable user inputs in the web page or application.
-If a vulnerability exists, such user input is used directly in an SQL query by the web page or application.
+To carry out an SQL injection attack, a malicious user has to locate some vulnerable user inputs within the web page or application.
+Once a vulnerability is detected, such a user input is utilized directly within an SQL query by the web page or application.

 The attacker can create input content called a malicious payload.
 This input content plays a critical part in the attack.
 After the attacker sends this input content, malicious SQL commands are executed in the database.